camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 availabilityZones: ['us-east-1a', 'us-east-1b']
 ```

-The availabilityZones section needs to be manually replaced with your availability zones.
+2. The `availabilityZones` section needs to be manually replaced with your availability zones.
 Replace the variables marked with `$` or use the following command to replace the variables for you:

 ```
 envsubst < cluster_template.yaml > cluster.yaml
 ```

-This file is then ran with the following command:
+This file is then run with the following command:

 ```
 eksctl create cluster -f cluster.yaml